SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

   - Offline rendering can be turned off in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\OFFLINE RENDERING`

 ### Export Arrangement
-- Exporting the all unmuted tracks as a single arrangement stem is disabled by default.
+- Exporting all unmuted tracks as a single arrangement stem is disabled by default.
 This can be enabled in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\EXPORT ARRANGEMENT`

 ## Stem Export Menu